EvanLih/PUBPOL599-Seattle-Crisis-Data/README.md

 * Caz VanDevere

-In the repo you can find:
+In the repo you can find: (note: add links and maybe photo)
 *	The final report
 *	The folder data with all the original files
 *	The preprocessed data